By Tony V. Zampella

 ENHANCE DOING: Second-Person approach leverage experiences through applying knowledge.
 This approach invites experimenting with topics that can improve processes and create better actions.

-EXPAND BEING: First-Person approach creates possibility, develops capacity or mindsets.
-This learning engages me as the topic, and distinguishes and transforms my views.
+EXPAND BEING: First-Person approach creates possibility, develops capacity and encourages unlearning.
+This kind of learning unlearns assumptions that transform my views.

 Still, which approach do you think conventional education offers?
 Right, third-person learning, designed from an era when knowledge was stable and change happened maybe once in a professional’s career.
 In that world we relied on knowledge to manage incremental change.
 Now … not so much.